-Since our world is so computer-driven, it should come as no surprise that your ability to repay virtually any loan boils down to a single number.
+Since our society is so automated, it should come as no surprise that your ability to repay your mortgage comes down to a single number.

-All the years you've been paying your various bills: your mortgage, car payments, and credit card bills are analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+The years of paying your various bills: your mortgage, car payments, and credit card bills are analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine a credit score:
+Experian uses this model and calls its score FICO.
+Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
+While each of the models considers a range of data available in your credit report, each agency uses the following to determine your credit score:

-- Payment History - Have you paid more than 30 days late, and how often?
+- Payment History - Do you have any payments later than 30 days?

-- Credit Card Balances - How many accounts do you hold, and how much do you owe on them?
+- Your Credit Card Balances - How many accounts do you hold?
+How much do you owe on your accounts?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

 Not just for qualifying

-In order to raise your score, you must obtain the credit reports that are used to build it, and of course, you need the score itself.
-Fair Isaac, the corporation that offered the first FICO score, sells credit scores on myFICO.com.
-It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
-Also available are information and online tools that help you improve your credit score.
+Before you can improve your FICO score, you must get your score and make sure that the reports from each agency are correct.
+Fair Isaac, the company that invented the original FICO credit score, sells scores on myFICO.com.
+It's inexpensive to get your FICO from all three agencies, along with your credit report.
+They also provide information and tools that can help you improve your credit score.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

 Curious about your FICO score?
 Call us at (513) 713-1515.